junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Donatello simply shakes his head.

 "Why not?"
-Cas asks.
+Cas asks kindly.

-"Because I'm an atheist," the man crunches his nose.
+"Because I'm an atheist," the man wrinkles his nose.
 "I'm just a chemistry professor, for Christ's sake!"

 "Not any more."
 Dean tilts his head in Cas's direction, who is sitting right on his side.
+Dean unconsciously brushes his knees against Cas's.
 "He's an angel, by the way.
 Wings and halos and harps."

 Cas glances at him briefly.
 "Was," he corrects.
 "I *was* an angel.
 And I don't have a harp.
 But I could have shown you my wings and halo if I were.
 But not anymore."